easilok/mark-notes/README.md

 add the next features in the near future

 - Database mode to multi place access (described below)
-- Export/Import your notes
 - Note categories, for better filter your categories
 - Keyboard shortcuts for easiness in working with it
-- Progressive web app, or even a mobile app version
+- Progressive web app, or even a mobile app version (some initial setup is already made)

 # Database mode (Future feature)